Devil Dinosaur: Adventures with Moon Girl

 In the Savage Land, Devil Dinosaur and his enemies, the Killer Folk, are transported to New York by a temporal vortex, which also kills Moon-Boy.
 Moon-Boy's dying wish was for Devil Dinosaur to reclaim the sacred Nightstone from the Killer Folk and avenge him.

 Lunella Lafeyette later obtains the Nightstone, identifies it as a Kree Omni-Wave Projector, and intends to use it to stop her latent Inhuman genes from activating.
-She comes into conflict with Amadeus Cho / Totally Awesome Hulk and the Killer Folk, but is caught in a cloud of Terrigen Mist and enveloped in a cocoon as her body mutates.
+She comes into conflict with Amadeus Cho / Totally Awesome Hulk and the Killer Folk.
+Despite her efforts, Lunella is caught in a cloud of Terrigen Mist during a battle and enveloped in a cocoon as her body mutates.

 Devil Dinosaur takes Lunella's cocoon to her lab and watches over it for several days until she emerges.
-Lunella is at first relieved she had not changed physically, but is dismayed to learn her Inhuman power caused her consciousness and that of Devil Dinosaur's to switch.
-Devil Dinosaur proceeds to make her even more ostracized at school due to freaking out in class and attacking other students whilst Lunella rampages through the city.
-Eventually though they return to normal.
+Lunella is at first relieved she had not changed physically, but is dismayed to learn her Inhuman power causes her and Devil to swap bodies.
+While in Lunella's body, Devil Dinosaur makes her even more ostracized at school due to freaking out in class and attacking other students whilst Lunella rampages through the city.

 Devil Dinosaur and Moon Girl's next opponent came in the form of Kid Kree - a misunderstood Kree boy who had failed to enter the academy twice, who sought to capture an Inhuman to impress his father and make a name for himself on Earth as Captain Marvel had - who disguised himself as a new student, Marvin Ellis, in Lunella's class.
 Moon Girl and Devil Dinosaur fought Kid Kree several times, once being separated by Ms. Marvel, who recognized their fight as the childish squabble it was, but still entrusted Moon Girl with a device to contact her if things ever got out of hand.